comunica/Article-ISWC2023-SolidQuery/content/approach.md

 All link extractors only consider URIs as links, and thereby ignore any matches for blank nodes and literals.

-This queue is then connected to all tuple-producing SPARQL operators in the leaves of the query plan, such as triple patterns and property path operators, into which a stream of triples is sent.
+This queue is then connected to all [tuple-producing SPARQL operators](cite:cites sparqlsemantics) in the leaves of the query plan, such as triple patterns and property path operators, into which a stream of triples is sent.
 The queue indexes all triples locally, to ensure that a triple pattern operator that is executed later in the execution process does not miss any triples.

-Cite RDF and SPARQL formal stuff
-{:.todo}

 <figure id="figure-link-queue">
 <img src="img/link-queue.svg" alt="Link queue">